yuhkih/rosa-ocpv/README.md

 ## 1.2 Enable ROSA HCP

-You need to activate ROSA HCP on AWS console and like the AWS account to your Red Hat account.
+You need to activate ROSA HCP on AWS console and link the AWS account with your Red Hat account.
 See the official [document](https://docs.openshift.com/rosa/cloud_experts_tutorials/cloud-experts-rosa-hcp-activation-and-account-linking-tutorial.html)

+It's a simple procedure, but I think a lot of people (including me) tend to forget this process when working with a new AWS account.
+Please make sure you enabled HCP as well as link your AWS account with your Red Hat account.
+You need to create a Red Hat account if you don't have one.
+Creating a Red Hat account is for free from [Red Hat Customer Portal](https://access.redhat.com/)

 # 2 Create Enviroment